ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/restrictfilefolder.md

 }
 ```

-These location blocks need to be placed within the server block of your Nginx configuration file.
-You need to edit replacemebackend with the PHP-FPM configuration pool name (This should be defined at the top of your Nginx configuration file).
+These location blocks need to be placed within the server block of your NGINX configuration file.
+You need to edit `replacemebackend` with the PHP-FPM configuration pool name (This should be defined at the top of your NGINX configuration file).

-To implement this change you need to reload the Nginx service.
+To implement this change you need to reload the NGINX service.
 First perform a configuration test with the following command:

 ```bash
  ~]$ nginx -t